Memoir that Reads like Fiction

 When I teach memoir workshops, one of the topics we discuss is the difference between fiction and nonfiction writing.
-When we write memoir, writers tend to approach the writing with a stiff spine and a list of facts to impart upon the reader, and that can lead to factual, though lifeless writing.
-Unfortunately, one of our first inclinations as memoir writers is to turn off the reader with dull, encyclopedia factual accounts of events.
+When writing memoir, writers tend to approach the writing with a stiff spine and a list of facts to impart upon the reader, and that can lead to lifeless, though factual, writing.
+Unfortunately, one of our first inclinations as memoir writers is to turn off the reader with dull, encyclopedic accounts of events.

-If you have ever read a school biography project, these tend to start with the facts: date of birth, place of birth, and parent’s names.
-Invariably, the writer has lost the reader by the end of the first paragraph because the writing, although factual, functions as a better sleep tonic than engaging piece of writing.
+Think of the classic school biography project.
+These tend to start with the facts: date of birth, place of birth, and parent’s names.
+Invariably, the writer has lost the reader by the end of the first paragraph because the writing functions better as a sleep tonic than an engaging piece of writing.

-For whatever reason, many writers fall into this pattern when we write nonfiction, especially memoir.
-We tend to think of life as a series of facts rather than a series of stories with full sensory details and depth of emotion and thought.
+For whatever reason, many writers fall into this pattern when writing nonfiction, especially memoir.
+We tend to think of life as a series of facts rather than a series of stories with full sensory details and deep emotions and thoughts.
 All too often, the result is writing that fails to inspire the reader.

-So, how do we fix this situation?
-Memoirists, like writers in every genre, can use fiction-writing techniques to capture and keep their reader’s attention.
-We can use our fiction story-writing skills when we write nonfiction to bring our personal stories to life.
-Though they are factual, they need not be boring.
+How do we fix this situation?
+Memoirists can use fiction writing techniques to capture and keep their reader’s attention.
+We can use our creative storytelling skills when we write nonfiction to bring our personal stories to life.
+Though the stories are factual, they don't need to be boring.

-If you have not yet read Eat Like a Fish by Bren Smith, I recommend that you pick it up.
-He documents not just his life stories as a Newfoundlander fisherman turned sea farmer but lays out his philosophy around providing highly-nutritious food during climate change and restoring the ocean’s plant and animal diversity.
+In Eat Like a Fish, author Bren Smith documents not just his life stories as a Newfoundland fisherman turned sea farmer, but he also lays out his philosophy around providing highly nutritious food amid climate change and restoring the ocean’s plant and animal diversity.

-I picked up the book because I wanted to learn about his ideas on sea farming, but when I found was a crisp, lively writing style that engaged me from the book’s beginning.
-Smith had me hooked from the first page to the last, as he took me along the journey of his life from Canada to New England to Alaska and beyond.
+I picked up the book because I wanted to learn about his ideas on sea farming, but I was pleasantly surprised by Smith's crisp, lively writing style which engaged me from the book’s beginning.
+Smith had me hooked from the first page to the last as he took me along his life journey from Canada to New England to Alaska and beyond.

 Subscribe to the blog and get tips and tricks to support your writing.